CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Supported HTTP Methods

+The NVUE REST API supports the following methods:
 - The **GET** method displays configuration and operational data, and is equivalent to the `nv show` commands.
 - The **POST** method creates and submits operations.
 You typically use this method for `nv action` commands and for the `nv config` command to create revisions.
 - The **PATCH** method replaces or unsets a configuration.
 You use this method for the `nv set` and `nv config apply` commands.
 You can either perform:
   - A targeted configuration patch, where you run a specific NVUE REST API, targeted at a particular OpenAPI end-point URI, to make a configuration change.
-Based on the NVUE schema definition, you need to direct the PATCH REST API request at a particular endpoint (for example, `/nvue_v1/vrf/{vrf-id}/router/bgp`) and provide the payload that conforms to the schema.
+Based on the NVUE schema definition, you need to direct the PATCH REST API request at a particular endpoint (for example, `/nvue_v1/vrf/<vrf-id>/router/bgp`) and provide the payload that conforms to the schema.
 With a targeted configuration patch, you can control individual resources.
   - A root patch, where you run the NVUE PATCH API on the root node of the schema so that a single PATCH operation can change one, some, or the entire configuration in a single payload.
 The payload of the PATCH method must be aware of the entire NVUE object model schema because you make the configuration changes relative to the root node `/nvue_v1`.
 You typically perform a *root patch* to push all configurations to the switch in bulk; for example, if you use an SDN controller or a network management system to push the entire switch configuration every time you need to make a change, regardless of how small or large.
 A root patch can also make configuration changes with fewer round trips to the switch.
 - The **DELETE** method deletes a configuration and is equivalent to the `nv unset` commands.